Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Abstract

 \section{Abstract}

-We use the resource theory framework of generalized contextuality as a tool for analyzing the structure of prepare-and-measure scenarios.
-We argue that this framework is capable of simplifying proofs for witnessing quantum contextuality and strengthens known arguments regarding robustness of experimental implementations thereof.
-As a case study, we witness quantum contextuality associated with any nontrivial noncontextuality inequality for a class of scenarios by noticing a connection between the resource theory and measurement simulability.
-We also expose a rule for composing behaviors that allows one to build complex scenarios from simpler ones, which provides an explanation of the non-contextual polytope structure for complex scenarios and facilitates finding possible quantum violations.
-In particular, we show that the state-dependent cloning scenario of Ref. \cite{lostaglio2019contextual} inherits contextuality from a simpler scenario, and we engineer a complex prepare-and-measure scenario that has quantum contextual violations for any noncontextuality inequality.
-Witnessing contextuality from the abstract formalism of resource theories represents a potential new framework for demonstrating quantum-over-classical advantages for practical tasks.
+We employ the resource theory of generalized contextuality as a tool for analyzing the structure of prepare-and-measure scenarios.
+We argue that this framework simplifies proofs of quantum contextuality in complex scenarios and strengthens existing arguments regarding robustness of experimental implementations.
+As a case study, we demonstrate quantum contextuality associated with any nontrivial noncontextuality inequality for a class of useful scenarios by noticing a connection between the resource theory and measurement simulability.
+Additionally, we expose a formal composition rule that allows engineering complex scenarios from simpler ones.
+This approach provides insights into the noncontextual polytope structure for complex scenarios and facilitates the identification of possible quantum violations of noncontextuality inequalities.